pleiadian53/biomedical-app/README.md

 biomedical-app
 ==============

-Collection of various machine learning applications in biomedicine.
+A collection of various machine learning applications in biomedicine.